fangohr/finmag/README.md

 The GitHub page of the project is https://github.com/fangohr/finmag

-The code is developed by Anders Johansen, Dmitri Chernyshenko, Gabriel Balaban, Hans Fangohr,	Marc-Antonio Bisotti, Maximilian Albert, Weiwei Wang, Marijan Beg, Mark Vousden, and Beckie Carey at the University of Southampton.
+The code is developed by Hans Fangohr's group with contributions from Anders Johansen, Dmitri Chernyshenko, Gabriel Balaban, Marc-Antonio Bisotti, Maximilian Albert, Weiwei Wang, Marijan Beg, Mark Vousden, Beckie Carey, Ryan Pepper and Thomas Kluyver at the University of Southampton.

-This is an early version; contributions and pull requests to both the code and documentation are welcome.
+This is a working prototype - not polished, with some (in large parts outdated) attempts of documentation.
+Contributions and pull requests to both the code and documentation are welcome.

 Documentation
 -------------